Adila9977/Multimodal_Cardiovascular_Aging/WGS analysis/README.md

-# Whole-Genome Sequence Analysis of Coding and Noncoding Variants Associated with CAR
+# Whole-Genome Sequence Analysis of Coding and Noncoding Variants Associated with Cardiovascular Age Gap (CardioAG)

-This directory contains the scripts and selected results for the whole-genome sequence (WGS) analysis of cardiovascular age residuals (CARs) described in the manuscript **Integrating Multimodal Data and Genomics for a Comprehensive Assessment of Cardiovascular Aging and Its Impact**.
+This directory contains the scripts and selected results for the whole-genome sequence (WGS) analysis of CardioAG described in the manuscript **Integrating Multimodal Data and Genomics for a Comprehensive Assessment of Cardiovascular Aging and Its Impact**.

-The phenotype is referred to as **CAR** in the manuscript and as `CardioAge` or `CardioAG` in some analysis scripts.

 The software prerequisites, dependencies, and installation instructions can be found in the <a href="https://github.com/xihaoli/STAARpipeline">**STAARpipeline**</a>, <a href="https://github.com/xihaoli/STAARpipelineSummary">**STAARpipelineSummary**</a>, and <a href="https://github.com/li-lab-genetics/STAARpipeline-Tutorial">**STAARpipeline Tutorial**</a> repositories.